snahackathon/sh2014/README.md

     R --vanilla < baseline.R

 You may now find baseline prediction for the test dataset in `data/submit` directory.
-Of cause, it's only a baseline, so it doesn't pass threshold.
+Of course, it's only a baseline, so it doesn't pass threshold.

 Submit your predictions [on this page](http://sh2014.org/online/).
 And remember, sharing your code is prohibited by the rules of competition.